About

 The motto remains the same – "If it’s verboten it’s got to be fun."

-Some people don’t like that that site publishes addresses for these places.
+Some people don’t like that that site publishes addresses for abandoned places.
 They argue that vandals and visitors are taking their toll.
-And it’s true – if no one knew of these places then only nature would take its toll.
+And it’s true – if no one knew of them, then only nature would take its toll.

-But the city is a greedy beast.
-Developers have already destroyed many of the places already featured on this site, and vandals were able to find them long before they ever appeared on Abandoned Berlin.
-Vandals do not go looking on the Internet for places to vandalize – they’re not that smart.
+But the city is a fast-moving greedy beast.
+Developers have already destroyed many of places featured on this site with politicians’ blessings, and vandals were able to find them long before they ever appeared on Abandoned Berlin.
+Vandals do not go researching the internet for places to vandalize – they’re not that smart.

-So addresses are published and instructions are provided so people may see these places before they’re gone.
-That was the driving force behind writing about Spreepark for the very first place – it was too good not to share.
+So addresses are published and instructions provided for people to see these places before they’re gone.
+That was the driving force behind writing about Spreepark back in 2009 – it was too good not to share.

 Of course, the thrill of being caught only adds to the pleasure.
 People who don’t see that miss the point.
 “Eintritt Verboten” is an invitation, and it should never be refused.